-- Healthy snacks: It is inevitable that children may feel like nibbling at some point in time.
-To prevent them from snacking on foods that are high in calories and low in nutrients, parents can opt for healthier options such as baked nuts and unsweetened yogurt.
+- Healthy snacks: Children may feel like nibbling at some point.
+Parents can opt for healthier options such as baked nuts and unsweetened yoghurt to prevent them from snacking on foods that are high in calories and low in nutrients.

 - Drinking more water: Sugar drinks should be kept to a minimum.
-Parents should help their child to form a habit of making water the drink of choice and this is easier to accomplish from a young age.
+Parents should help their children form a habit of making water their drink of choice, which is easier to accomplish from a young age.

-- Eating slowly: A child takes an average of 20 minutes for them to feel full.
-During this time, they need to learn to slow down and chew their food properly.
-Eating slowly is a good tip to control weight.
+- Eating slowly: A child takes an average of 20 minutes to feel complete.
+They must learn to slow down and chew their food properly during this time.
+Eating slowly is a good tip for controlling weight.

-It is important for adults to know how to assess a child’s growth so that we can detect obesity or undernutrition earlier.
-Additionally, we also need to be cognisant that genetics play a role in a child’s physique.
+Adults must know how to assess a child’s growth to detect obesity or undernutrition earlier.
+We also need to be cognizant that genetics play a role in a child’s physique.

-Most importantly, more attention should be given to the proper food intake (nutrition) and good lifestyle habits (physically active and adequate sleep) of children.
-A combination of a balanced diet and healthy lifestyle will help our children to grow better and healthier.
+Most importantly, more attention should be given to children’s proper food intake (nutrition) and good lifestyle habits (physically active and adequate sleep).
+A balanced diet and a healthy lifestyle will help our children grow better and healthier.